 * Ascension of Jerry listed in Bookforum as an independent title to watch

 The stranger I’d incensed in the rusty, white Volkswagen bus pumped his fist out the window, cussing.
 “Motherfucker,” he yelled.
-“I’m gonna get YOU!”
-His promise came with little javelins of spit that pelted out of his mouth, liquid vulgarity over which he had little control.
+“I’m gonna get you.
+M-O-T-H-E-R-F-U-C-K-A! ” His promise came with little javelins of spit that pelted out of his mouth, liquid vulgarity over which he had little control.
 That look — his detesting eyes, the scarlet veins branching through his neck — were nothing I’d ever seen before, at least not in the rear-view mirror of my father’s boat-sized Pontiac Grand Safari.
 My vehicular offense, apparently, was unforgiveable to the person now committed to my comeuppance.
 I’d forced the man to swerve when I’d inadvertently cut him off changing lanes on a road in the hilly Los Angeles suburb of Altadena.
 I was a seventeen-year-old high school junior then, and the fortyish, VW owner had found a target.
 “You motherfucker,” he kept saying.
+As in me.

-Seated next to me that spring day in 1979 was one of my best friends, Dave Ferris.
+Seated next to me that piss-yourself spring day in 1979 was one of my best friends, Dave Ferris.
 Neither of us had any inkling how to elude the tailgater, let alone what he might do to us.
 “Road rage” hadn’t yet been coined.
 Our jabbering about the history instructor whose dentures had dropped to the floor mid-lecture stopped when we measured our vulnerability out here.
 I sped up to the next signal to get some separation.
 There was none.
 The Volkswagen stayed on my chrome bumper with the Led Zeppelin sticker on it, the hate coming out of that van like the singed, black exhaust it disgorged.
 Dave and I stared blankly ahead.
 The radio was flicked off.
 Our brains migrated into SOS wavelengths, yet there was no cop or Good Samaritan in sight on the rain-glistened streets.
 I pulled over into the right lane, going east, praying the stranger would settle for flipping us the bird off and tearing away.
 Surely, that’d satisfy his spleen over a lane-changing miscue.
 No, it would not.
 He jerked from behind me into the left lane.
 At the stoplight, he rolled his passenger-side widow down to glower again, as if he had decided we were worthy of his dark attentions.
 I knew I had to do something drastic or risk being on the six o’clock news.
 So, once the light flashed to green, I glided half a block, veering off with a sharp, right turn at the first street we passed.
 Consider yourself ditched, psycho!
 When I looked back, my stomach air dropped.
 Not only was our pursuer right behind us, his VW was blocking our escape on the block that was actually a cul-de-sac.
 We were dead meat over a mulligan.

 The world then was an ornery, random place, just as it seems in 2012 as we wage wars without end and read cavalierly about the unemployed father who slaughters his family in a PTSD-stricken spasm.
 There was no Google, no Facebook, no Prius and no noticeably melting glaciers in 1979.
 There were Japanese stereos, computers as big as steamer-trunks, tricked-out Camaros and eye-watering smog.
 At our school, La Canada’s private Flintridge Preparatory, Dave and I had heard about how history loops in cycles, so prosperity ebbs into recession and fascism follows nationalism.
 Nobody, though, had explained why individual Americans were lashing out, as they deposited rattlesnakes in mailboxes and hung state leaders in effigy, why they moved into gated communities or took out gun permits by the barrell.
 To me, it was generational occurrence: every twenty years or so, a collection of folks were bound to scream the classic snarl from the movie, “Network” — “I’m mad as hell and not going to take it anymore!”
 Everything was going wrong in the land of opportunity.
 Disenchantment and self-doubt following Vietnam and Watergate had become embitterment and cynicism about the future, as the Arabs embargoed our oil and President Jimmy Carter cajoled us to turn down our thermostats in his Mr. Rogers sweater.
 Nowhere was the population brooding more than in “laid-back” Southern California, where the coastline still shimmered and tourists bought maps to the stars’ homes even as serial monsters – the “Freeway Killer,” “The Hillside Strangle,” Orange County’s Rodney Alcala –roamed the freeways and factories yanked up their stakes in the first vapors of globalization.